Episode 12- December 9th, 6 AM

-Dr. Tanvir Choudhri is the co-director of the Neurosurgery Spine Program in the Mount Sinai Department of Neurological Surgery and assistant professor of neurosurgery at the Icahn School of Medicine.
+Dr. Tanvir Choudhri is the co-director of the Neurosurgery Spine Program in the Mount Sinai Department of Neurological Surgery and associate professor of neurosurgery at the Icahn School of Medicine.
 While Dr. Choudhri’s expertise covers a wide range of spinal disorders, his chief clinical interests lie in cervical spine disorders & surgery, minimally invasive cervical and lumbar spine surgery, and intradural spine tumor surgery.

 Dr. Choudhri is active in leading neurosurgical and spine organizations, and is a frequent participant in the education of other spine surgeons at national and international conferences.
 He has served on national multispecialty committees that have developed and published guidelines for lumbar and cervical spine surgery, embracing many of his research interests, which include spinal injury, cervical spinal disorders, minimally-invasive surgery techniques, and improving patient outcome from spinal surgery.